Economics, Accounting, and Finance Department

 - Develop analytical skills and comprehend quantitative techniques in order to apply them to the analysis of economic activities and their fluctuations to infer and foresee economic relationships and trends;

 - Develop a critical understanding of diverse perspectives in the rapidly changing global economy;

 - Develop an understanding of the ethical issues that arise in the formation of economic policy; and

 - Develop communication skills through both written and oral presentation.

-Students who choose a Bachelor of Arts in Economics, you'll start with a solid foundation in both macro and micro economic theory.
-Then you'll move on to studying how economic theory works in environmental, financial, public, and international economies.
-You'll apply analytical skills to defining business and social problems, understanding the scope and impact of the global economy, and recognizing the ethical and social issues that are part of policy making.
-You'll graduate prepared to work in government agencies, management and financial consulting firms, market research firms, environmental agencies, international organizations, and academic institutions.
+Students who choose to major in Economics start with a solid foundation in both macro and micro economic theory.
+Then they move on to studying how economic theory works in environmental, financial, public, and international economies.
+They develop analytical skills to address business and social problems, understand the scope and impact of the global economy, and recognize the ethical and social issues that are part of policy making.
+They graduate prepared to work in government agencies, management and financial consulting firms, market research firms, environmental agencies, international organizations, and academic institutions.